Vientiane - Things to Do in Vientiane in June

 Boun Bang Fai Rocket Festival

 Villages 20 km (12.4 miles) outside Vientiane launch homemade bamboo rockets to encourage rain - the contrails streak across June skies while locals dance to khene music.
-The festival moves between villages, but Ban Naxaython typically hosts the largest gathering on weekends.
+The festival moves between villages.
+But Ban Naxaython typically hosts the largest gathering on weekends.

 Mid June